China New Chemical Substance Management (Order 12)

 China MEE Approves 10th Batch of New Chemical Registrations for 2025

-China’s MEE has finalized the 10th batch of routine registrations for 2025, authorizing the production and import of seven new chemical substances.
-This confirms market access for specific industrial and pharmaceutical intermediates, signaling the latest additions to the inventory of existing chemical substances.
+China's MEE has approved the 10th batch of 2025 routine registrations for seven new chemical substances under MEE Order No. 12.
+These approvals grant immediate market access for specific industrial and pharmaceutical intermediates while expanding the inventory of substances permitted for production and import.

 mee.gov.cnChinaChina